 Documentation strings

-We describe functions by using a feature of many programming languages called documentation strings, usually abbreviated to docstring.
-A documentation string is a piece of text that describes that piece of code and helps people to use it.
+We describe functions by using a feature of many programming languages called documentation strings, which is sometimes abbreviated to “docstring”.
+A documentation string is a piece of text that describes a part of your code and helps other people to use it effectively.

 To make a docstring, we write special comments in our code using syntax which is specific to each programming language, although the principle is the same.